Lake-Tuggeranong-College/Holocron/E Course/WebDev/Website Development Project 3.md

 # Overview

-This Semester covers a number of competencies working towards ICT30120 Certificate III in Information Technology.
+This project involves extended you skills in Website Development,

 The programming languages and/or technology focus in this unit will be:
 - HTML